snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 We are tremendously excited to announce the release of [Snowplow R101 Neapolis][release-notes].
-This realtime release marks the first step in our journey towards making Snowplow [Google Cloud Platform][gcp]-native, evolving it into a truly multicloud platform.
+This realtime release marks the first step in our journey towards making Snowplow [Google Cloud Platform][gcp]-native, evolving it into a truly multi-cloud platform.

 Read on for more information on R101 Neapolis, named after [the archeological site in Sicily, Italy where the Greek theatre of Syracuse is located][neapolis]: